-Liquor licences

-Indefinite

-No amortisation.
+Liquor licences Useful lives Indefinite Amortisation method used No amortisation.
+Impairment testing

 Annually as at 31 March and more frequently when an indication of impairment exists.

 (w) Impairment

 The Group assesses at each reporting date whether there is an indication that an asset may be impaired.
 If any such indication exists, or when annual impairment testing for an asset is required, the Group makes an estimate of the asset's recoverable amount.
 An asset's recoverable amount is the higher of its fair value less costs to sell and its value in use and is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets and the asset's value in use cannot be estimated to be close to its fair value.
 In such cases the asset is tested for impairment as part of the cash generating unit to which it belongs.
 When the carrying amount of an asset or cash-generating unit exceeds its recoverable amount, the asset or cash-generating unit is considered impaired and is written down to its recoverable amount.